Aligning Language Models with Real-time Knowledge Editing: KEDAS: A Proposal for Real-time Knowledge Editing Alignment

 \subsection{Alignment Based on LoRA}

-LTE suffers from a limited locality because it employs the post-alignment model, whose behavior can be significantly different from the original one, to all sorts of queries.
-To address this issue, we propose the idea of self-adaptive post-alignment inference.
-To achieve this elegantly, we align the base model via parameter-efficient fine-tuning with LoRA~\cite{lora}, which tunes additional adapters during alignment.
-This costs low computational resources for both training and inference, making KEDAS an efficient approach.
-We follow LTE and reuse their training data for LLM alignment~\footnote{The alignment data construction involves GPT-4's completion of massive prompts, which is extremely expensive.
-Hence, we reuse their data, though some do not match our method perfectly.}.
+LTE~\cite{lte} suffers from a limited locality because it employs the post-alignment model, whose behavior can be significantly different from the original one, to all incoming queries.
+To address this, we propose the idea of self-adaptive post-alignment inference.
+To achieve this elegantly, we align the base model via parameter-efficient finetuning with LoRA~\cite{lora}, which tunes additional adapters during alignment.
+This costs low computational resources for both training and inference, making KEDAS efficient.
+We follow LTE to construct alignment data using the training set of CRAFT and details are in Appendix~\ref{app:algn-data}.